Last updated on June 5th, 2018

 I included cut-outs behind the knee for comfort, and around the groin area for ventilation and easier movement.
 Thankfully, the fabric is non coated and very breathable.
 On the other hand, it has that potato-sack fabric feeling of 1000D Cordura and is pretty scratchy.
 That’s why I later added the comfort lining afterwards.

 The fabric has almost zero stretch, for good or bad.
 I understand why a manufacturer would only use it punctually in impact areas.
 As such, it’s obvious that I’m sacrificing comfort for better protection doing a whole liner like this.
-Nonetheless I tried it without a liner and it’s good enough and not too hot on a Summer afternoon.
+Nonetheless I tried it without a liner and it’s good enough.
+Plus, it’s not too hot on a Summer afternoon.
 I’d call it a win.
 I already mentioned it before, but just to make this crystal clear, Keprotec is actually pretty breathable.

 Step 7 – Add in the comfort liner

 Finally, I added a comfort liner.
 The material is a 100% polyester sport mesh, so it’s like what is used in athletic sports clothing.
 On its own, it’s pretty resistant, with a bit of stretch plus very wicking and soft.
-Furthermore, it keeps the Keprotec away from your skin making the pants even more breathable.
+Furthermore, it keeps the Keprotec away from your skin making the custom DIY motorcycle armored pants even more breathable.

-Honestly, I’d prefer something a bit lighter but all I found was this.
+Honestly, I’d prefer something a bit lighter but that was all I found.
 The pants now weigh almost double with all the extra material added, but it worked out okay.
 If I’d have known from the start that this was going to be a successful project, I would have gone a size up.
 But as long as I don’t go for 2nds, this should fit for a while.

 After attaching the comfort liner, feel free to reattach the belt loops.